Hereward/taste/README.md

 The search page will display a list of "system messages" which tell you a little about what the app is doing.

-Copyright Eye of the Tiger - All rights reserved.
+Copyright Eye of the Tiger Pty Ltd. - All rights reserved.